nihilisticneuralnet/Logorrhea/README.md

 ## Philosophy

-Some questions I want to see being answered:
+Some questions I like to see being answered:
 - How arguments evolve and deteriorate over long conversations?
 - Whether novel insights emerge from extended dialectics?
-- Hallucinations: Do they converge towards a point, or shift into some absurdity?
+- Do arguments become circular, do they converge towards a point, or shift into some absurdity?
 - How positions shift (or don't) without external validation?
-- At what point do arguments become circular?

 """